 SPF stands for “sun protection factor” and it measures the level of protection against UVB rays, or the rays responsible for sunburn.
-According to dermatologist and member of the MDSolarSciences Scientific Advisory Council, Dr. Diane Berson, an SPF 15 covers 93 percent of UVB rays, SPF 30 covers 97 percent, SPF 50 covers 98 percent.
-Sunscreen brands use independent testing companies to test the SPF levels in their products in compliance with the FDA testing guidelines.
+According to Dr. Diane Berson, a New York dermatologist and member of the MDSolarSciences Scientific Advisory Council, an SPF of 15 protects against 93 percent of UVB rays, SPF 30 protects against 97 percent and SPF 50 protects against 98 percent.
+Sunscreen brands use independent testing companies to test the SPF levels in their products in compliance with the Food and Drug Administration’s (FDA) testing guidelines.

 According to Dr. Berson, while there is a fairly big difference between an SPF 15 and 30, the difference in coverage lessens considerably between SPF 30 and SPF 50.
 Protection afforded by products over SPF 50 is only incremental.
-“Since an SPF 50 protects from 98% of UVB rays and nothing offers 100% protection, there is no statistical significance to using an SPF over 50.
+“Since an SPF 50 protects from 98 percent of UVB rays and nothing offers 100 percent protection, there is no statistical significance to using an SPF over 50.
 Products with higher SPF values may be misleading and give consumers a false sense of security,” she explains.
-“When customers see a product marketed as an SPF 100+, some may think that means they’re protected from 100% of the UVB rays, or that the product will work all day.
+“When customers see a product marketed as an SPF 100+, some may think that means they’re protected from 100 percent of the UVB rays, or that the product will work all day.
 There’s no such thing as a total sunblock—and all products must be reapplied in accordance with the FDA guidelines.”

 Though many factors might contribute to how long sunscreen protection lasts—from the level of UV index to whether you’re sweating or swimming—as a general rule of thumb, experts recommend reapplying your sunscreen every two hours.